 The new policy requires that all students in gender neutral accommodations consent to the arrangement and that each room be filled.
 Students who select this housing option won’t be required to explain their preference.
 This differs from the approach taken by some other schools, such as the University of Southern California, which have chosen to provide specialty housing for their LGBTQ community.

 “We do not believe we need to know why students opt for accommodations when living with members of the opposite sex,” says David Zamojski, assistant dean of students and director of residence life.
 “It’s a choice for students, and we’re prepared to support students no matter where they live on campus, no matter what their living situation.”

 In a 2012 survey conducted by BU’s Student Government, nearly 2,000 students supported the measure, and roughly 500 indicated they would choose the option themselves.
-Student Government representatives later approved a gender neutral housing proposal penned by three of its senators, Caitlin Seele (SMG’14), Natalie Siddique (CAS’14), and David Anthony Whatley (SMG’15).
+Student Government representatives later approved a gender neutral housing proposal penned by three of its senators, Caitlin Seele (Questrom’14), Natalie Siddique (CAS’14), and David Anthony Whatley (Questrom’15).

 That proposal noted that BU offered strong academic programs, ample research opportunities, and best-in-show housing accommodations, but lagged behind other universities by not allowing students a gender neutral housing option.
 The student senators also argued that students who identify as lesbian, gay, bisexual, or transgender felt “displeased, unwelcomed, and most importantly, unsafe due to the lack of this option.”
 They proposed gradually implementing gender neutral housing campus-wide over a five-year span.